publicmays/Reactjs/docs/officialDocumentation/higherOrderComponents.md

 * The compose utility function is provided by many third-party libraries including `lodash` (as `lodash.flowRight`), `Redux`, and `Ramda`.

 ## Convention: Wrap the Display Name for Easy Debugging

+* The container components created by HOCs show up in the React Developer Tools like any other component.
+* To ease debugging, choose a display name that communicates that it’s the result of a HOC.
+* The most common technique is to wrap the display name of the wrapped component.
+* So if your higher-order component is named withSubscription, and the wrapped component’s display name is `CommentList`, use the display name `WithSubscription(CommentList)`: